 The Parts Of A Straight Razor

-Firstly, let’s talk about the anatomy of a straight razor and its components.
+Let’s begin with the anatomy of a straight razor and its components.
 The parts of a straight razor may seem simple given that on the surface it consists of just a blade and handle.
 However, it’s important to know what you’re using and why it’s built in a particular way.

 The above diagram provides a detailed glimpse of a typical straight razor with a conventional hollow grind and square point.
 We’ll talk about grinds and points later but concentrate on the individual components: